Industruino/documentation/ethernet.md

 **The Industruino IND.I/O has to be powered by 8-28V to make the Ethernet module work; it does not work with USB power only.**

+# Ethernet

-# Ethernet2 library
+### Industruino Ethernet2 library

-If you have the D21G Topboard please use Industruino version of the [Ethernet2 library](https://github.com/Industruino/Ethernet2).
+If you want an Ethernet library that works without any modifications, please use Industruino version of the [Ethernet2 library](https://github.com/Industruino/Ethernet2).
 This is a fork of the original Ethernet2, with one important change: the SPI speed is set to 4MHz in this [file, line 25](https://github.com/Industruino/Ethernet2/blob/master/src/utility/w5500.cpp).

 The Ethernet module is connected over SPI, so we also need the SPI library.